maryjia/NanoporeSVanalysis/README.md

 ```

-# Running the deepmod2 pipeline
+# Running the methylation pipeline